 In our language, we have the word ‘friend’, and the word ‘soul mate’ which is essentially romantic by nature.
 But how would you describe someone that falls in between?
 Someone who is more than just a ‘best friend’ but doesn’t have the romantic and sexual attraction of a ‘soul mate’?

-Here are a few words that help to distinguish these deep connections we have in life:
+Here are a few words that help to distinguish these soul mate connections we have in life:

 This is your most common type of relationship connection.
 These are the people in your life who you have chosen because your ego, intelligence or emotions are harmonious with the others.
 Essentially, you share the same tastes, interests, beliefs, sense of humor and values.

 While this connection is not as deep as a Soul Companion, a Soul Friend’s company creates little friction.
 Sometimes Soul Friends can become Soul Teachers, but generally, you are the one who chooses your Soul Friend as you perceive the world in a similar way to them.

 Soul Teachers are composed of all the people in your life that have come to teach you a lesson.
 They don’t necessarily teach you intentionally, but often provide challenging situations in your life for you to overcome and learn from.